orange flower in macro shot

 The Art of Anticipation

-Then there are those who understand that preparation is seduction.
+There are those who understand that preparation is seduction.
 A towel laid out.
 Mouthwash prepared.
 A note on the mirror.
-Grooming done a day before so you're not red or rashy.
-A light meal beforehand we commence, so you don't faint under My heel.
+Grooming done a day before so they are not red or rashy.
+A light meal beforehand we commence, so they don't faint under My heel.

 These details matter.
 They show Me you've been thinking about our time together.
 Planning for it.
-Craving it enough to make it perfect.

-Like the submissive who always gives me a pedicure during foot worship.
-He understood that service isn't just about what happens in the moment—it's about creating the ritual that makes the moment sacred.
+Like the submissive who always gives Me a pedicure during foot worship.
+He understood that service isn't just about what happens in the moment, it's about creating the ritual that makes the moment sacred.

 The Truth About Cleanliness

-If you can't clean your body for Me, what else are you cutting corners on?
 If you can't be bothered to prepare yourself for worship, why should I believe you're capable of true submission?

 Your body is your offering.
 Make it worthy.